 Marelize Gerber has established herself as an outstanding interpreter of early music and works by Mozart and his contemporaries.
 Ms. Gerber is a recurring guest of some of the most prestigious international music festivals and works regularly with acclaimed orchestras and conductors.

 In June 2019 Ms. Gerber made her debut at the Händel-Festspiele Halle in the title role of GF Händel's opera Atalanta.
-Recent performances also include a program with works by JA Hasse in the Musikverein, Vienna as well her debut in the Tonhalle in Zürich with the Capriccio Baroque Orchestra under the baton of Lena-Lisa Wüstendorfer in GF Handel's Belshazzar.
+Recent performances also include a program with works by JA Hasse in the Musikverein, Vienna as well as her debut in the Tonhalle in Zürich with the Capriccio Baroque Orchestra under the baton of Lena-Lisa Wüstendorfer in GF Handel's Belshazzar.
 In Budapest she appeared with the Baroque Orchestra of the Budapest Festival Orchestra in a program with works by Austrian court composers.
 Ms. Gerber’s keen interest in Early Music served as inspiration to co-found the baroque ensemble Capella Imperialis.
 The ensemble had their debut performance at the prestigious Resonanzen Early Music Festival at the Konzerthaus, Vienna.
 Ms. Gerber appeared in Bach's Christmas Oratorio in Mannheim, Málaga, Vienna, Graz and Linz.
 As part of the festivities for the 500th Reformation Anniversary of the musica sacra in Linz she performed St. Matthew Passion by JS Bach.
 She performed in Handel's Messiah in the Rudolf-Oetker Hall with the Bielefelder Philharmoniker as well as in Vienna in the MuTh Concert Hall.
 In Switzerland she appeared in Mozart's C-Minor Mass under the baton of Michel Corboz and the Ensemble Instrumental et Vocal de Lausanne as well as under Clau Scherrer and the Graubündener Kammerphilharmonie.
 She appeared in Mozart's Requiem in Munich, Vienna and at the Mozart Festival in Bratislava.
 In Poland she made her debut in Warsaw in Rameau's Les Indes Galantes and sang Purcell's Fairy Queen in Poznan.